 - High Quality and Safe

-Family Health Centers mission is to provide access to high quality primary and preventive care services without regard to the ability to pay.
+The mission of the Family Health Centers, Inc. is to provide access to high quality primary and preventive care services without regard to the ability to pay.

 In 1976, Family Health Centers, Inc. was established by the Louisville-Jefferson County Board of Health to improve access to high quality primary and preventive health services for residents of the Louisville Metro area.
 The health center opened as the Louisville Memorial Primary Care Center and the Board of Health created a freestanding Board of Governors to operate the new health center.
 In 1985, the organization changed its name to “Family Health Centers” and a few years later the organization was incorporated as a non-profit organization.